Skip to main content

 If you won’t be able to afford a suitable computer, please get in touch with us.
 We can offer a limited number of notebooks for you to use (for free).

-Will I be a student at CODE?
+Will I get student status at CODE?

 No.